Simultaneous measurements of nuclear spin heat capacity, temperature and relaxation in GaAs microstructures: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to R.~Cherbunin and V.~K.~Kalevich for enlightening discussions, and acknowledge financial support from Russian-French grant CONUS (Russian Foundation for Basic Research-French national research agency), French Embassy in Moscow (Ostrogradski fellowship for young researchers 2020), and French RENATECH network.
+The authors are grateful to R.~Cherbunin and V.~K.~Kalevich for enlightening discussions, and acknowledge financial support from Russian Foundation for Basic Research grant N 22-42-09020, French national research agency grant ANR-21-CE30-0049, French Embassy in Moscow (Ostrogradski fellowship for young researchers 2020), and French RENATECH network.